Review: Escort Passport SmartRadar

 The thumb-sized display/control module has an eight-inch-long power cord whose phone-style RJ9 connector plugs into the SmartRadar module.
-It has a red text display and along its lower edge, buttons for power, audio volume/muting, display brightness and operating mode.
+It has a red LED display and along its lower edge, buttons for power, audio volume/muting, display brightness and operating mode.

 Its short tether requires mounting it on the mirror and there's a bracket included for this.
 Aside from blocking some rearward vision, the red text display can be a visual distraction, particularly at night.
 It also informs anyone within eyeshot that the vehicle is packing electronic protection.
 Detector-poor drivers and many cops find this of great interest.

 Escort SmartRadar operates as a stand-alone system, automatically switching on at engine start, off at shutdown.
 Without the display however, only its audible alerts, including voice alerts, are furnished.
-Without Escort Live and a smartphone, SmartRadar acts like a conventional high performance radar detector.
+Without Escort Live and a smartphone, Escort Passport SmartRadar acts like a conventional high performance radar detector.

 Add those to the equation, however, and SmartRadar comes alive.
 Bluetooth enables the detector to communicate with the smartphone—either iPhone or Android—and its Escort Live app.
 With GPS and the Internet on tap, the phone now controls the detector and communicates with the Escort Live network.